mikeinspace/stamps/README.md

 ## Future Partnerships

-- There have been ongoing discussions with Emblem, Hiro Wallet and Token.Art dev teams.
-All very enthusiastic about the potential for integration.
+There have been ongoing discussions with Emblem, Hiro Wallet and Token.Art dev teams.
+All expressed enthusiastism about the potential for integration.